-All other things being equal, the role of judicial review in the regimes I have imagined would be minimal with judges of whatever transnational courts might be established deferring to technocratic expertise once they had assured themselves that minimal procedural requirements had been met.
+All other things being equal, the role of judicial review in the regimes I have imagined would be minimal, with judges of whatever transnational courts might be established deferring to technocratic expertise once they had assured themselves that minimal procedural requirements had been met.
 But all other things are not equal.
-Environmentalism may have been the great religious movement of the late 20th Century.
-Human rights may well be the great religion of the early 21st.
-And, with the fall from grace of socialism, human rights also, quite apart from its intrinsic appeal, provides a convenient channel for venting anti-capitalist sentiment.
-Rightly or wrongly, many human rightists believe that judges are a better potential target for their 'ism than other policy makers, and that judges waving the rights baton are likely to be successful in imposing the rightists' preferences on both the technocratic and democratic benighted.
-Moreover the human rights movements, while still notably busy trying to assure negative rights-that is, rights against government misconduct-is also more and more involved with the promotion of positive rights, such as the right to employment, subsistence, housing, health care and so on.
+Environmentalism may have been the great religious movement of the late twentieth century.
+Human rights may well be the great religion of the early twenty-first century.
+And with the fall from grace of socialism, human rights, quite apart from its intrinsic appeal, also provides a convenient channel for venting anti-capitalist sentiment.
+Rightly or wrongly, many human rightists believe that judges are a better potential target for their "-ism" than other policymakers, and that judges waving the rights baton are likely to be successful in imposing the rightists' preferences on both the technocratic and democratic fronts.
+Moreover, the human rights movement, while still notably busy trying to assure negative rights-that is, rights against government misconduct-is also more and more involved with the promotion of positive rights, such as the right to employment, subsistence, housing, health care, and so on.

 These "new property" rights are heavily implicated in transnational regulatory regimes.
-Thus it reasonably may be anticipated that future transnational regulatory institutional arrangements are likely to include reviewing courts with some sort of mandate to defend positive rights against regulatory deprivations.
-The ECJ has proclaimed its dedication to human rights but without saying whether its vaguely stated vision encompasses positive rights.

-So far the regulatory transparency and human rights jurisprudences of the ECJ have not intersected.
-There is enough here, however, and in the recent proliferation of transnational courts and flourishing of transnational arbitration tribunals, to suggest that future transnational regulatory regimes will provide for judicial review that might serve as some check on technocratic and neo-corporativist "deliberative" governance.
-The pessimist, however, might expect that there may be just enough judicial review to further legitimate such governance without really ameliorating its insider trading.
+Thus, it may reasonably be anticipated that future transnational regulatory institutional arrangements are likely to include reviewing courts with some sort of mandate to defend positive rights against regulatory deprivations.
+The European Court of Justice (ECJ) has proclaimed its dedication to human rights but without saying whether its vaguely stated vision encompasses positive rights.
+So far, the regulatory transparency and human rights jurisprudences of the ECJ have not intersected.
+But there is enough here and in the recent proliferation of transnational courts and flourishing of transnational arbitration tribunals to suggest that future transnational regulatory regimes will provide for judicial review that might serve as some check on technocratic and neocorporatist deliberative governance.
+The pessimist, however, might expect that there might be just enough judicial review to further legitimate such governance without really ameliorating its insider trading.